Get the protection you need for your apartment or condo.

 Renters insurance protects your belongings and provides the additional cost to relocate if you have to live elsewhere due to a loss to your unit.
 It also provides your family and you liability lawsuit protection if you are sued for injuries at your home, or elsewhere.
 Libel & slander lawsuits should also be covered for internet and social media activity—the fastest rising number of lawsuits today.

 Note: If you are a landlord, you must protect yourself by requiring renters insurance of your tenants and need properly written Rental Dwelling protection including sufficient landlord liability limits.
-HIC has special programs for your renters and for your needs as well.
+Gallagher has special programs for your renters and for your needs as well.

 Condo insurance covers damage caused by theft, fire, severe wind, lightning strikes and frozen pipes.
 It’s important to note, however, that condo insurance does not usually cover flooding.